Soldy/sad_db/README.md

   1. Not effective with most of the ORM.
   1. Requires more research.
   1. Triple the building time.
+  1. Not S.O.L.I.D. at the moment.
+  1. Adding new data is always slow.

 But the optimized self-analytics models have additional benefits.
   1. Smaller size